 - Older Than He Looks: As Aang says, "Do I look like a one-hundred-and-twelve year old man to you?"

-- Pillar of Light: Zuko's Genre Savvy enough to know it's worth a look.
+- Pillar of Light: Zuko's keen enough to know it's worth a look.

 - Rage Breaking Point: One comment from Sokka causes Katara to flip at him.

-- Sealed Good in a Can: Aang, the Avatar, The Master of All Four Elements, the only one who can restore balance to the world.
+- Sealed Good in a Can: Aang, the Avatar, The Master of All Four Elements, the only one who can restore balance to the world; sealed inside an iceberg at the South Pole for a century.

 - Super Speed: Aang can use the wind to speed himself up when he wants to.
 Like, for example, when he sees a penguin.